autokitteh/samples/twilio/README.md

 It also demonstrates using constant values which are set for each autokitteh environment in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.

+This project isn't meant to cover all available functions and events, it merely showcases a few illustrative and annotated examples.

 ## Instructions

 1. Open a browser, and go to the autokitteh server's URL